SPECIALIZES IN B-TO-B

 Unlike general web reviews, verified reviews are posted by businesses that have chosen the processor's quote through CardFellow's marketplace, and CardFellow has confirmed with the processor that the business is using its service.
 Businesses can update verified reviews at any time to ensure the review accurately reflects the processor's performance over time.

 Unlike verified reviews which are validated by CardFellow, web reviews can be submitted by anyone viewing this profile.
 While we validate these reviews as best we can, CardFellow does not verify that a reviewer is using or has used a processor's service.

 Do you Know this processor?
 Write a review about it

 Posted by Business Owner on Dec 19, 2017

-Be careful...I was supposed to have a min $25 a month charge but instead they were billing us $92.90 regardless if their was little activity.
-They roll all types of additional fees into your bill like company.com for 19.95 a month and we never signed up for the service.
+Be careful...I was supposed to have a minimum $25 a month charge but instead they were billing us $92.90 regardless if there was little activity.
+They roll all types of additional fees into your bill like company.com for $19.95 a month and we never signed up for the service.
 They make it very difficult to shut down your account as well.